gustavomazzoni/history-weather/README.md

 ### Node RESTful API
 * Handles the communication with Forecast API through a lib class created named ForecastAPI.
 * Deals with any error Forecast API can return.
 * Caches Forecast API JSON response object for 6 hours with [Redis](http://redis.io/).
-This have minimized the external API calls a lot and reduced the response process time.
-And off course would reduce the API cost if more than 1000 request per day.
+This have minimized a lot the external API calls and reduced the response process time.
+And off course it would reduce the API cost if more than 1000 requests per day.
 * The router name was defined to expose an URL that indicates it's an API and it's versioned.
 And it's similar to Forecast API URL so it's easy to understand.

 ### React webapp